 If stocking a pantry while groceries prices continue to climb at stores feels overwhelming, I’ve got a few tips and ideas for you!

 - Buy in bulk– you can often purchase packaged dry goods such as pasta, rice, and beans at bulk food stores for a fraction of the price of canned.
+I love to shop at Amish and Mennonite bulk food stores for bulk dried goods.

 - Freeze, can & dehydrate foods yourself– I love to dehydrate herbs grown in my garden, freeze bumper crops of bell peppers, and make jams and jellies from fruits from the farmers market.
 Remember, you don’t have to start out doing it all.
 Begin where you find the most joy.